 An increase in population and depletion in resources has the dark clouds of famine and climate change hovering over our heads.
 The need for innovative biotechnological and biochemical inventions is high, more than ever.
 There have been a lot of over-heated discussions, and lots of money is invested in biotech and biochemical related startups.
 Thus, it is already indicating a high need for human resources in these fields in the near future.

 Biochemistry is the branch of science concerned with the chemical and physio-chemical processes and substances (bio-molecules and their reactions) that occur within living organisms.
-Biotechnology is the exploitation of biological processes for industrial, mechanical, technological and other purposes, especially the genetic manipulation of microorganisms for the production of antibiotics, hormones, etc.
+Biotechnology is the exploitation of biological processes for industrial, mechanical, technological, and other purposes, especially the genetic manipulation of microorganisms for the production of antibiotics, hormones, etc.

 As a result of both being high in demand and interesting course-field, it has encouraged a lot of students to choose either biotechnology or biotechnology majors in their degree.
 However, it isn’t easy selecting a major.
 Moreover, it becomes even more difficult when both the options have huge similarities yet are quite different at the same time.
-If you are one of those who is confused about whether you should select major as biotechnology or biochemistry, this article is for you.
+If you are one of those who are confused about whether you should select major as biotechnology or biochemistry, this article is for you.

 Major Differences Between Biochemistry and Biotechnology

 The article explains the differences between biotechnology and biochemistry in terms of subject matter, further studies, and career.

 Biochemistry is a pure science field, while biotechnology is an applied science field.
 Biochemistry is one of the subjects you will study under biotechnology.
 Quite clearly, it won’t be as detailed.
 Biochemistry deals with the process and pathways happening inside the living cell, while biotechnology deals with the techniques to study those processes, and applications of those processes.